 Avengers: The Children’s Crusade (ISBN 0785135499)

 Collects Avengers: The Children’s Crusade #1-9, which re-introduces Scarlet Witch after a half-decade away from the spotlight.
 Also includes the B-story from Uncanny X-Men #526 and Avengers: The Children’s Crusade -Young Avengers.
 (In X-Men books, this occurs prior to Schism).
 Also available in oversized hardcover.
+Reprinted with seemingly no changes in a 2017 paperback.

 This series picks up from the events of Civil War, alongside The Mighty Avengers.
 However, this book maintains the “Avengers in-training” vibe, and (somewhat) precedes the Avengers Academy ongoing.